Leontius of Fréjus: Relationship with papacy

-Moreover, the most cordial relations existed between the saint and the sovereign pontiffs.
-This is proved by the fact that Saint Leo I, after his memorable quarrel with Hilary, Bishop of Arles, deprived the latter of the prerogatives which gave him a kind of primacy over the district of Vienne, and bestowed them on Leontius.
-It is true that this important event took place only in 445, whilst Leontius had been succeeded in the episcopate by Theodore in 433.
-That is why some authorities have held that these prerogatives were granted to another Bishop of Fréjus, likewise named Leontius, who would have been a successor of Theodore.
+In 445, Pope Leo I, having quarreled with Hilary, Bishop of Arles, deprived the latter of the prerogatives which gave him a kind of primacy over the district of Vienne Leo bestowed these privileges on a Leontius, bishop of Fréjus.
+Whether this was the same or a different Leontius is disputed by historians.

-To this the supporters of a loved tradition reply that Saint Leontius abandoned his see in 432 to go and preach the Gospel to the Teutonic tribes, and returned to his diocese in 442 dying only in 445 or even 448.
-Unfortunately no very solid proof of this apostolate can he adduced.
-Consequently, it is still quite uncertain whether or not the Diocese of Fréjus had more than one bishop called Leontius.
-Another tradition, making Saint Leontius a martyr, does not seem older than the beginning of the thirteenth century, and merits no credence.
+Theodore is known to have been succeeded in his episcopate by Theodore in 433, leading some historians to conclude that the recipient of the privileges was a different Leontius, successor of Theodore.
+Others theorize that Leontius may have left his see in 432 to preach to the Teutons, and returned in 442, dying only in 445 or 448.

+Another tradition, making Leontius a martyr, does not seem older than the beginning of the thirteenth century, and merits no credence.
 Earlier and better authenticated documents give him the title of confessor, which alone is accurate.

-Fréjus Cathedral is dedicated to Saint Leontius, and was the seat of the Bishop of Fréjus from the 5th century to 1957, when the Diocese of Fréjus was united with that of Toulon to form the present Diocese of Fréjus-Toulon.
+Fréjus Cathedral is dedicated to Leontius, and was the seat of the Bishop of Fréjus from the 5th century to 1957, when the Diocese of Fréjus was united with that of Toulon to form the present Diocese of Fréjus-Toulon.
 The seat of the new diocese is Toulon Cathedral; Fréjus Cathedral is a co-cathedral.